Developing Your Chapter Action Plan

 5. In-district lobbying - Feb-Mar.
 Consider including in your lobby meeting one or more community leaders trusted by your member of Congress.
 Rehearse with them before the meeting.

-6. June and November Lobby Days- What can you do to help get volunteers to DC?
-Especially youth, conservatives, and people of color.
+6. June and November Lobby Days- Help get volunteers to D.DC.- especially youth, conservatives, and people of color.

 8. Social media connection.
 Make sure someone in your chapter is following candidates and existing members of Congress on social media, so you can stay updated about their priorities and activities.

 Media Relations Lever

 1. Set a goal for the number of letters to the editor and op-eds your chapter will write about the bill.
 As traditional newspapers reduce their space for opinions, write to smaller and online papers.
 Use CCL’s online LTE tool to send your LTEs to multiple small papers at once.